 Because it may be difficult to remember to turn on the bilge blower every time you slow down the boat, it is recommended that the bilge blower run all the time when the engines are running.

-6. Place drive unit in full DOWN/IN position.
+Place drive unit in full DOWN/IN position (Stern Drives Only).

-7. Put throttle and shift control lever into neutral; then for a:
+(For DTS System skip to Step 8) Put shift control lever into neutral and the throttle control lever in idle; then for a: